Cleveland, Ohio HVAC Trade Schools & Certification

 Ohio does not require HVAC and HVAC/R technicians to obtain licensing.
 However, self-employed technicians are usually considered to be contractors, and contractors must be licensed.
 Licenses are issued by the Ohio Construction Industry Licensing Board (OCILB).
 Applicants must be at least 18 years of age and a citizen of the U.S. or submit proof of being in the country legally.

-Additionally, they must submit documentation of at least five years of experience immediately before the date of application as a tradesperson under a licensed contractor in the field on projects that required a permit or be a registered engineer with at least three years of business experience working with HVAC.
+Additionally, they must submit documentation of at least five years of experience immediately before the date of application as a tradesperson under a licensed contractor in the field on projects that require a permit or be a registered engineer with at least three years of business experience working with HVAC.
 They must also pass an examination and a background check and submit proof of a minimum $500,000 contractor liability coverage and payment for applicable fees.

-Also, contractors must take eight hours of continuing education annually for their license.
+Also, contractors must take eight hours of continuing education annually for their licenses.
 If late, they must take ten hours of continuing education.
 Please note that Ohio contractors have HVAC reciprocity with Kentucky, Louisiana, Tennessee, and South Carolina.

 Any contractor who performs an aggregate of $10,000 or more of business with Cuyahoga County must be registered with the county.
-As a final note, the City of Cleveland requires HVAC and HVAC/R contractors to be bonded, insured, licensed with the State and registered with the city..
+Registrants must watch an ethics training video, sign an Ethics Certification form, submit a completed application form, and pay a $100 fee.

 Farheen Gani